ravitejayadlapalli30/ravitejayadlapalli30/README.md

 ## Hi there 👋

-I am Raviteja, senior developer | Ex-IRIS | Ex-CITI a passionate self-learner
+I am Raviteja, Senior Developer and a passionate self-learner | Ex-IRIS | Ex-CITI

 ## About me!